bsq-ports/BetterSongSearchQuest/README.md

 Searching, downloading and playing songs, now with 100% less annoying!

+*This mod is a port of PC version of [BetterSongSearch](https://github.com/kinsi55/BeatSaber_BetterSongSearch) for Quest.*

 ## Features

 - Wide variety of filtering / searching and sorting options